 High Performance/High Throughput Computing (HPC/HTC) at University of Arizona

 The FAQs below pertain to the 2012-2015 UA HPC/HTC systems.
-The new systems include a shared memory computer, a new ICE 8400 cluster, and an IBM High Throughput system (HTC) that is suitable for running serial/single-threaded jobs or other non-MPI jobs using up to 12 threads.
+These systems include a shared memory computer, ICE 8400 cluster, and an IBM High Throughput system (HTC) that is suitable for running serial/single-threaded jobs or other non-MPI jobs using up to 12 threads.
 For more information of these computing systems, visit http://rc.arizona.edu